Rooted in Place. Skilled by Hand. Built for the Future.

 Helena Burke

-Helena also leads delivery of grant-funded initiatives that strengthen heritage skills, support communities and promote best practice in the care and retrofit of historic buildings.
+Helena manages and delivers grant‑funded initiatives that strengthen heritage skills, support communities and promote best practice in the repair, care and retrofit of historic buildings.
+Her work connects learners, craftspeople and organisations, helping to build capacity and confidence across the sector.

 Contact details: